 Peace of mind and this bike lock go hand in hand.

 Kryptonite's New York Standard, New York Fahgettaboudit Mini, and Kryptonite New York Fahgettaboudit Chain and Disc Lock are rated to Gold in Sold Secure (an independent European lock testing organization that rates accepted products as Bronze, Silver or Gold).
 Kryptonite gives the Standard a 9 out of 10 security rating and the Fahgettaboudit models a 10 out of 10.
 When comparing the two U-locks, our security testing showed a minimal increase in security for the Fahgettaboudit Mini.
-The Standard took 43 seconds to cut through with a grinder, while the Fahgettaboudit Mini took 45 seconds.
-We don't think that a mere 2 seconds is quite enough to warrant two different security ratings.
+The Standard took 31 seconds to cut through with a grinder (for only one cut.
+A thief would have to make two cuts to free a bike locked up with this lock, which means that they would be throwing sparks all over the place for over a minute.)
+The Fahgettaboudit Mini took 45 seconds.

 The New York Standard is constructed with a burly dual locking mechanism in the crossbar, meaning that one cut through the "U" can't pull the "U" apart enough to get the bike frame out.
 This is one of a few compelling reasons to lock your bike through thick parts of your bike over thin spokes or even rear triangles.
 We struck the already cut "U" metal bars with a hammer to force the bars apart on this lock.
 Mid-level security U-locks (the OnGuard Bulldog DT and KryptoLok Series 2) were kaput after one cut with the grinder.
 It also took longer to bust through the 16mm steel of the New York Standard.

 There is a reason these locks were named for the notoriously most-likely-to-get-your-bike-stolen city in the world.
 If you live in a metropolitan area and expect to leave your bike on the street for more than a New York minute, this is an ideal lock.
 The Anti-Theft Protection policy offers financial compensation if your bike is stolen when locked properly with this model.
-This was a huge part of the reason we gave the Standard our Editors' Choice award.
 Be aware, though, that you must meet Kryptonite's somewhat stringent stipulations to cash in after an unfortunate theft.
 This lock is a powerful deterrent with a chance for compensation in worst-case scenarios.

 Ease of Transport

 Say you are riding a comfy towny bike and you want to buy a New York Standard to mount on the frame.
 The addition of the lock increases your bike's weight by 10 percent, not a super noticeable difference.
-If you took that same 4 lbs and put it in your backpack, your shoulders and lower back will likely notice after a few miles.
+If you took that same 4 lbs and put it in your backpack, your shoulders and lower back may well take notice after a few miles.

 Mounting the lock on the frame is the easiest way to transport the New York Standard.